If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Seizure risk Dose-related seizure risk, not used with a seizure disorder or a current or past eating disorder Does not carry that risk

 That difference drives anxiety.
 Sertraline is strongly effective and broadly approved for anxiety conditions, including panic disorder, post-traumatic stress disorder, social anxiety disorder, and obsessive-compulsive disorder.
+It is also commonly used for generalized anxiety disorder.
 Bupropion is not a first choice for anxiety, and because it is activating it can make anxiety worse for some people.
-So for depression that comes with anxiety, sertraline is usually preferred.
+So consider someone whose depression comes with constant worry or panic attacks.
+Sertraline addresses both the low mood and the anxiety, while bupropion might calm the mood and stir the anxiety at the same time.
+For depression that comes with anxiety, sertraline is usually preferred.

-On weight, sertraline is roughly weight-neutral, with modest gain possible long-term for some people.
-Bupropion is weight-neutral or linked with mild weight loss.
+On weight, sertraline is roughly weight-neutral in the short term, with modest gain possible long-term for some people, though it tends to be smaller than with a few other antidepressants.
+Bupropion is weight-neutral or linked with mild weight loss, and it can reduce appetite.
+For someone who is concerned about weight gain, that difference matters.

 Energy is another difference.
-Bupropion is activating and can help with low energy, but it can also cause insomnia or jitteriness.
-Sertraline is more neutral.
+Bupropion is activating.
+It can help with low energy and low drive, and some people notice more energy fairly early, but it can also cause insomnia or jitteriness.
+Sertraline is more neutral, though it can be mildly activating for some people.

 There is one safety difference that stands out.
-Bupropion has a dose-related seizure risk, and it should not be used in people with a seizure disorder or with a current or past eating disorder.
+Bupropion lowers the seizure threshold in a dose-related way, so the risk rises at higher doses and with rapid dose increases.
+It should not be used in people with a seizure disorder, in people with a current or past diagnosis of anorexia or bulimia, or in people stopping alcohol or sedatives abruptly.
+Daily-dose and single-dose limits exist specifically to keep this risk low.
 Sertraline does not carry that risk.

-On stomach effects, sertraline is more associated with loose stools and diarrhea.
-And bupropion has one extra use worth noting: it also helps people quit smoking.
+On stomach effects, sertraline is more associated with loose stools and diarrhea than some other antidepressants.
+Bupropion has one extra use worth noting.
+Under the brand name Zyban, it also helps people quit smoking, and it is approved to prevent seasonal affective disorder.
+Sertraline is also approved for premenstrual dysphoric disorder, which bupropion is not.

 Side effects compared

 The two medications have fairly different side effect profiles, which follows from working differently.
-Sertraline more often causes sexual side effects, loose stools and diarrhea, and other stomach effects.
-Bupropion more often causes insomnia, jitteriness, and dry mouth, and it carries the dose-related seizure risk noted above.
+Sertraline more often causes sexual side effects, loose stools and diarrhea, and other stomach effects, and it can rarely cause low blood sodium or trigger serotonin syndrome.
+Bupropion more often causes insomnia, jitteriness, dry mouth, and tremor, and it carries the dose-related seizure risk noted above.
+Bupropion can also worsen anxiety because it is activating.

-With both, side effects tend to arrive before the benefit.
+With both, side effects tend to arrive before the benefit, and many of the early effects ease within a couple of weeks.
 If a side effect is severe, or it is not improving after a few weeks, that is a conversation to have with a prescriber rather than a reason to stop on your own.

 Sleep, weight, and sexual effects